fuzziqersoftware/gctools/README.md

 #### Getting Banks directory from Mario Kart: Double Dash

 After extracting the AudioRes directory, rename the Waves subdirectory to Banks.

+#### Getting files from The Legend of Zelda: Twilight Princess

+The sequences are stored in a compressed RARC file, and don't appear to be listed in the environment index.
+(This means `--list` won't work and you'll have to specify a sequence file manually.)
+To get the sequences:
+- Decompress the sequence file: `prs -d --yaz0 < Seqs/Z2SoundSeqs.arc > .Seqs/Z2SoundSeqs.arc.dec`
+- Extract the sequences: `rarcdump Seqs/Z2SoundSeqs.arc.dec`

+#### Getting files from Super Mario Galaxy

+Like Twilight Princess, the sequences are stored in a RARC archive, but this time each individual sequence is compressed, and the index is compressed too.
+Fortunately they're all Yaz0:

+- Decompress the index file: `prs -d --yaz0 < SMR.szs > SMR.baa`
+- Extract the sequences: `rarcdump Seqs/JaiSeq.arc)`
+- Decompress the sequences: `ls Seqs/JaiSeq.arc_dir/szs/*.szs | xargs -I {} bash -c "prs -d --yaz0 < {} > {}.bms"`